October 31, 2020

 2: Have an impact page.
 At a glance, this can tell people what you did this year or in the last 10 years.
 NO IMPACT IS TOO SMALL.
 An NP told me they only gave out a 1000 burn kits.
 ONLY?
 That’s 1000 people that they impacted.
 I don’t care if it’s one or 1 million.
 No impact is too small unless it is NO IMPACT.

 3: Tell your stories.
 If there is any way on this earth that you can get videos of the people you impact, please, please do.
 HERE is a great example that keeps me donating every month.
 I want to help these families.
-Humble Design also mentions their impact right on the homepage.
+Humble Design also mentions its impact right on the homepage.
 They helped 1300 families and I contributed to that.

 4: Top image should have a call to action: learn, donate, register, join, etc.